anshuthopsee/dragToMove.js/README.md

 # dragToMove.js

-A tiny JavaScript library to make DOM elements draggable with mouse or touch.
+A tiny JavaScript library to make DOM elements movable with mouse or touch.

 ## Usage